cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-external-table.md

 Specifies a custom data format.
 The formatter_specification specifies the function to use to format the data, followed by comma-separated parameters to the formatter function.
 The length of the formatter specification, the string including `Formatter=`, can be up to approximately 50K bytes.

 If you use the `pxf` protocol to access an external data source, refer to Accessing External Data with PXF for information about using PXF.

-For general information about using a custom format, see "Loading and Unloading Data" in the *Cloudberry Database Administrator Guide*.

 **`DELIMITER`**